razznblue/Cron-Job-Service/README.md

 # <img src="https://storage.googleapis.com/jetsetradio-api-core/images/jsr-logo.png" width=6% />  JetSetRadio-API Admin

-A set of Admin Tools to manage the JetSetRadio-API
+A set of Tools to manage the [JetSetRadio-API](https://github.com/Jet-Set-Radio-API/JetSetRadio-API)

+## Purpose
+This application uses an ETL process to centralize multiple data sources into a single source and pump that into a Database Collection.
+The JetSetRadio-API contains all of the public API endpoints that you can use freely.
+The JetSetRadio-API relies on this service to make sure data is stored and is secure.

 ## Overview